• Home

 The bones of the Gold Rush ships (over 40 known) lie beneath the streets of the Embarcadero and Financial District.

+Launched in 1818, the three-masted sailing vessel, that the Candace, was buried in mud and sand 168 years at Spear and Folsom Streets.
 Hugo sees the Candace - cut in two pieces and currently stored on Pier 50 - could be part of a rebirth of the Central Waterfront -

 not unlike Fort Bragg and the blue whale